mattriley/agile-avatars/README.md

 In order to separate these concerns, two low-level modules have been created to encapsulate window around each concern.

-__dom__
+__ui__

 Provides low-level presentation functions to the 'view' modules.
-For example, the helper function `el` is exposed via dom, and because services cannot access dom, services cannot create html elements.
+For example, the helper function `el` is exposed via ui, and because services cannot access ui, services cannot create html elements.

 __io__